 Bedsores develop in four stages.
 The first stage is the soft redness described in the report.
 The fourth is an open wound that can expose muscle and bone.

-Instead of taking immediate action to arrest the development of the growing bedsore, the staff of the Alden Long Grove nursing home did nothing.
+Instead of taking immediate action to help heal the growing bedsore, the staff of the Alden Long Grove nursing home did nothing.
 The next medical development came two months later when a doctor ordered heel protectors.
 At that point, the bedsore had reached stage 4.
 Since then, the wound had been debrided more than once.
 Debriding a wound is a painful procedure where damaged tissue is removed to promote healing.